 This creative magazine cover plays upon the double meaning of the “page turn”.
 It suggests democrats to turn the page in a figurative way, by making the cover look as if it is literally turned.

 This has to be one of the best ways to illustrate the meaning of the “Off the record” expression.
-Jessica’s mouth is removed from her face, suggesting the fact that some parts of her statement are not to be published (or at least I imagine this is the hidden meaning of the cover, because I do not speak Portuguese).
+The designer has removed Jessica’s mouth from her face, suggesting the fact that some parts of her statement are not to be published (or at least I imagine this is the hidden meaning of the cover, because I do not speak Portuguese).

 It’s not December yet, but we luckily we have a contender for the title of the most creative cover magazine of December.
 Empire has shared their December 2017 Reservoir Dogs anniversary magazine cover and I love it!
 Depending on how you look at it, you can see an ear, or you can see the contour of a woman’s profile.